HussainAther/awesome-science-writing/README.md

 * Dean, Cornelia, Am I Making Myself Clear?, Harvard University Press, 2009.
 * Hancock, Elise, Ideas Into Words: Mastering the Craft of Science Writing
 * Hayden, Thomas and Michelle Nijhuis, eds., The Science Writers’ Handbook: Everything you Need to Know to Pitch, Publish, and Prosper in the Digital Age.
 Writers of SciLance.
-* Meredith, Dennis, Explaining Research: How to Reach Key Audiences to Advance Your Work, Oxford University Press, 2010.
-Accompanying Web site: http://dennismeredith.com/explaining-research_397.html
+* Meredith, Dennis, Explaining Research: How to Reach Key Audiences to Advance Your Work, Oxford University Press, 2010. http://dennismeredith.com/explaining-research_397.html
 * Nelkin, Dorothy, Selling Science: How the Press Covers Science and Technology (1995, paperback)
 * Strunk, William, Elements of Style.
 * Zinssner, William, On Writing Well: The Classic Guide to Writing Nonfiction 30th anniversary edition (2006, paperback).